mistone-eng/manufacturing-project/tailscale/tailscale.md

 ## Step 6: SSH into `cvpi`

 You can now SSH into the Raspberry Pi using the following command.
-The password is ('water').
+The password is `vision`.

 ```bash
 $ ssh stem@cvpi.tail9442c1.ts.net